scibel/sample-bot-messenger/README.md

 npm install -g ngrok
 ngrok http 5000
 ```
-Provide your Facebook app with the URL provided by ngrok + "/webhook" (ex : https://10573be9.ngrok.io/webhook).
+Provide your Facebook app with the URL provided by ngrok + "/webhook" (eg. https://10573be9.ngrok.io/webhook).

 You should now be able to message your bot from the Facebook Page that is linked to your App.